Is there a problem if you’re not using realistic mannequins in disaster area training?

 - Avoids the appearance of the pick and run phenomenon (which means that rescuers are dealing only with the rescue of the mannequin and not with the treatment)

 - Makes rescuers protect and treat the mannequins as humans, NOT as tools

 - Highly improve the chances that in a real-life event the trainees will act the same as in a realistic training

 - It forces the rescuers to practice decision making, since the realistic mannequins look, feel and behave like real humans/patients: they have unique medical conditions, a specific age and specific rescue challenges.

-Book a hyper-realistic training session in your area now:
+Book a training session with realism in your area now